Two-round system: 2002 French presidential election

 Despite the controversy over Jospin's early elimination, polls showed Chirac was preferred to Jospin by a majority of voters and that Chirac was the majority-preferred candidate, meaning the election was not spoiled.

 2024 French legislative election

 French legislative elections allow more than two candidates to advance to the second round, leading to many triangular elections, such as in the 2024 French legislative election.
 It is common for all but two candidates to withdraw from the second round (so they don't spoil the chances of another similar candidate) which makes the result similar to top-two two-round systems.

 Variants

+Nonpartisan primary

+In the United States, a two-round system called the jungle primary is used in Louisiana in place of traditional primary elections to choose each party's candidate only in legislative, local, and some statewide races other than congressional ones.
+In this state, the first round is held on Election Day with runoffs occurring soon after if a candidate fails to receive at least 50% of the vote on election day.
+This system was first implemented for Louisiana federal congressional elections in 1978, having been introduced for state and local elections in 1975.
+Between a special election in 2006 and regular elections in 2010, a closed primary system was used for congressional races.
+The open primary system was subsequently restored but will be eliminated beginning in 2026 for all congressional elections and certain races for state positions in favor of closed primaries that are held months prior to the general election.